V4Fire/Core/src/core/event/README.md

 # core/event

-This module provides a bunch of helper functions for observing events more flexibly.
+This module provides a bunch of helper functions to observe events in more flexibly way.